jcwimer/docker-swarm-autoscaler/README.md

 Currently the project only uses cpu to autoscale.
 If cpu usage reaches 85% the service will scale up, if it reaches 25% it will scale down.

 ## Usage
-1. You can deploy prometheus, cadvisor, and docker-swarm-autoscaler by running `docker stack deploy -c swarm-autoscaler-stack.yml autoscaler`.
+1. You can deploy prometheus, cadvisor, and docker-swarm-autoscaler by running `docker stack deploy -c swarm-autoscaler-stack.yml autoscaler` from the root of this repo.
   * You can also utilize an already deploy prometheus and cadvisor by specifying the `PROMETHEUS_URL` in docker-swarm-autoscaler environment. `swarm-autoscaler-stack.yml` shows an example of this.
   * docker-swarm-autoscale needs a placement contstraint to deploy to a manager. `swarm-autoscaler-stack.yml` shows an example of this.
 2. For services you want to autoscale you will need a deploy label `swarm.autoscaler=true`.